 Required Coding Skills

 - Script: A simple Bitcoin programming language, Script is used to generate addresses, create contracts, and send transactions.
-Developers can use Script to adjust the parameters for spending and transferring Bitcoins.
-For instance, they can implement the scripting system, requiring the user to have two private keys or no keys to transfer or spend Bitcoin in the app.
+Developers use it to adjust the parameters for spending and transferring Bitcoins.

 - C++: This is a powerful object-oriented programming language used in Bitcoin for developing wallets, mining software, and other applications.

-- Qt: Qt is a cross-platform application development framework.
-It allows developers to create user interfaces for Bitcoin applications.
+- Qt: Qt is a cross-platform application development framework allowing developers to create user interfaces for Bitcoin applications.

-- Bitcoin Core: Bitcoin Core is the reference client of Bitcoin.
-It implements the original Bitcoin protocol and provides a full node implementation of the Bitcoin network.
+- Bitcoin Core: As the reference client of Bitcoin, Bitcoin Core implements the original Bitcoin protocol and provides a full node implementation of the Bitcoin network.

 Required Coding Skills